ajdavis/emptysquare-hugo/emptysquare/content/interactive-tla-plus.md

 ### VS Code debugger

 The TLA+ debugger that Markus Kuppe recently prototyped in VS Code is useful for experimenting with changes to a spec.
-At the moment you must go to [Markus's fork of the VS Code TLA+ extension](https://github.com/lemmy/vscode-tlaplus/releases) and download the latest .vsix.
+At the moment you must go to Markus's fork of the VS Code TLA+ extension and download the latest .vsix.
+(Correction: the debugger has been merged into [the mainline TLA+ extension]().)
 In VS Code, go to Extensions, click "..." and "Install from VSIX", select the downloaded file, and reload VS Code.
 Open a .tla file in VS Code (there should be an associated .cfg file), right click, choose "Check and debug model in TLC".
 (The debug action is special to Markus's fork.)
 Now you can set breakpoints and step through the evaluation of expressions within an action.
 VS Code displays the values of primed and unprimed variables, and the trace that led to the current state.

 However, you have the same [problem as with print statements (above)](#print-expressions): the model checker is doing a breadth-first search through the state space.
 Each time you hit a breakpoint, it will be a **different** execution.
 We propose a feature that would run the debugger in simulation mode, so you can step through one behavior sequentially.